ZSaberLv0/ZFVimCmdMenu/README.md

     when pressed any of these keys, current menu item would be executed

+    ENTER would always used to confirm a selection

+* `let g:ZFVimCmdMenuSetting['escKeys']='q'`

+    when pressed any of these keys, cancel and close the menu

+    ESC would always used to close the menu, any other key that not registered,
+    would also used to close the menu

 * `let g:ZFVimCmdMenuSetting['appendKeyHint']=0`

     when on, menu key hint would be printed before each menu item